Our Voice

 “What support should my child receive in school?”
 Webinar

-On 12th November 2025 we ran a webinar on what support children with additional needs should recieve in school, as part of what is known as ‘Ordinarily Available Provision’.
+On 12th November 2025, we ran a webinar on what support children with additional needs should receive in school, as part of what is known as ‘Ordinarily Available Provision’.
 You can see the information from this session on this news page.

 Our Parent Carers Survey.